refinedev/refine/documentation/docs/api-reference/core/components/loading-overtime-indicator.md

 };
 ```

-Same as the previous example, if the `elapsedTime` is less than 3000 milliseconds, only the children will be shown.
-If the `elapsedTime` is greater than 3000 milliseconds, the first component and children will be shown.
-If the `elapsedTime` is greater than 5000 milliseconds, the second component and children will be shown.
+Same as the previous example:

+-   If the `elapsedTime` is less than 3000 milliseconds, only the children will be shown.
+-   If the `elapsedTime` is greater than 3000 milliseconds, the first component and children will be shown.
+-   If the `elapsedTime` is greater than 5000 milliseconds, the second component and children will be shown.

 <br />